High-Functioning Autism: The Symptoms & What It Means

 - Body language.
 A behavior technician could coach the client on how to make direct eye contact or shake hands, or they can explain why these steps aren’t ideal in certain situations.

-The goal isn’t to change personality.
+The goal of ABA therapy for high-functioning autism isn’t to change personality.
 Instead, therapists and technicians aim to give their clients the tools they need to succeed in the world around them.

 Unfortunately, many people with high-functioning autism just don’t get this type of help.
 Researchers say it’s much more common for people like this to get medications rather than therapy.